Naturality and mapping class groups in Heegaard Floer homology: Introduction

 \subsection{Motivation}

-In this section, we explain some of the naturality issues that arise in topology.
+To better understand what it means to have a naturally associated group, we explain some of the naturality issues that arise in topology.
 Even though the examples considered here are classical, they have strong analogies with the case of Heegaard Floer homology.
 The reader familiar with naturality issues should skip to Section~\ref{sec:statement} for the statement of our results.

 When defining algebraic invariants in topology, it is essential to place them in a functorial setting.
-For example, suppose we construct an algebraic invariant of topological spaces that depends on various choices, and hence only assigns an isomorphism class of say groups to a space.
+For example, suppose we construct an algebraic invariant of topological spaces that depends on various choices, and hence only assigns an isomorphism class of, say, groups to a space.
 We cannot talk about maps between isomorphism classes of groups, or consider specific elements of an isomorphism class.

 An early example of this phenomenon is provided by the fundamental group, which depends on the choice of basepoint in an essential way.
-Indeed, given a space $X$ and basepoints $p$, $q \in X$, there is no ``canonical'' isomorphism between $\pi_1(X,p)$ and $\pi_1(X,q)$; one has to specify a homotopy class of paths from $p$ to $q$ first.
+Indeed, given a space~$X$ and basepoints~$p$, $q \in X$, there is no ``canonical'' isomorphism between~$\pi_1(X,p)$ and~$\pi_1(X,q)$; one has to specify a homotopy class of paths from $p$ to $q$ first.
 (The word ``canonical'' is often used in an imprecise way in the literature, we will specify its precise meaning later in this section.)
-It follows that $\pi_1$ can only be defined functorially on the category of pointed spaces.
+It follows that~$\pi_1$ can only be defined functorially on the category of pointed topological spaces.